-You can buy these books direct from me using Purchase Books in the menu on the left.
+You can buy the second book direct from me using Buy my Books in the menu on the left.

 My first book: African Inspirations in Embroidery

-The book has just been reprinted in paperback with a new cover (ISBN 978-1-906388-32-4).
+African Inspirations in Embroidery The paperback edition has a new cover.
 There are more than 90 colour images of the African people and landscape encountered in my travels and research in southern Africa.
 These images together with textiles, beadwork and artefacts collected during many years of travel and study in southern Africa provide the inspiration to explore the journey from source material through the design process to completed textiles.
 The book includes information about traditional craft and culture, ways of recording and developing design ideas, textile techniques and samples and a wide range of textile art.
 I hope that some of the joy, mystery and magic of Africa, its people and culture will rub off on readers.

 Some images from the book